Soum12ya/MCP_Server_Client/README.md

-# MCP Server Basic Example
+# MCP Weather Alert System

 This is a mini project of a Model Context Protocol (MCP) server implementation that demonstrates core functionality including tools and resources.